abdnh/hoarder/README.md

 It's a program that lets you define hotkeys to copy contents from different sources and send them to other sources.
 You can think of it as a simple specialized clipboard manager.
-The only thing the program lets you do for now is to define hotkeys to trigger Ctrl-C on selected text and save the text as [Anki](https://apps.ankiweb.net/) flashcards.
-Mainly useful for sentence mining.
+The only thing the program lets you do for now is to define hotkeys to trigger Ctrl-C on selected text and save the text as [Anki](https://apps.ankiweb.net/) flashcards - mainly useful for sentence mining.

 ## Introduction